 We are a print marketing agency, and love creating beautiful print newsletters.
 However, I will say for the record that we do not recommend sending an email version of your print newsletter.

 Marketing via print is a different beast than marketing via email

-For example, unlike your print newsletter, your email “newsletter” shouldn’t be fancy with lots of graphics and fonts and prettiness.
+For example, unlike your print newsletter, your email “newsletter” doesn't need to be fancy with lots of graphics and fonts and prettiness.
 That’s all good and well for your print newsletter, but not for email.